What is Conjoint analysis

 - Collection of the results in Microsoft Excel sheets.

 - Data analysis with specific regression methods - MONANOVA (monotone regression), multinomial logit, conditional logit, etc.

 - Simulation of new markets with various methods: first choice, logit, Bradley-Terry-Luce, randomized first choice.

 These steps can be carried out both for a full profile conjoint analysis and for a choice based conjoint analysis (CBC).

-In this tutorial, we will detail the steps necessary for the implementation and interpretation of a full profile conjoint analysis with XLSTAT.
+In this tutorial, we will develop the steps necessary for the implementation and interpretation of a full profile conjoint analysis with XLSTAT.

-An Excel spreadsheet containing the results of this example can be downloaded by clicking here.
+An Excel spreadsheet containing the data and results of this example can be downloaded by clicking here.